 - Recommend how to prioritize compliance versus patient safety concerns.

-Bottom line, ICH Q9 is scheduled to be revised, but the sections to be revised have yet to be identified.
+Bottom line, ICH Q9 is scheduled to be revised, but the risk management guidelines to be revised have yet to be identified.
 There is no timeline available for completion of the revision.
 Industry has provided feedback to representatives of the EWG on some of their thoughts on what needs to be clarified so that implementation of an effective QRM program can be achieved, and the industry can drive toward continuous improvement realizing what Janet Woodcock, director of FDA’s Center for Drug Evaluation and Research, described as, “A maximally efficient, agile, flexible, pharmaceutical manufacturing sector that reliably produces high quality drug products without extensive regulatory oversight”.

 Vol. 44, No. 2